Nqandeka writes with an easy familiarity of the Xhosa cultural background showing how the ordinary

 I finally managed to order my thoughts together about the books I enjoyed most last year.
 It was suprisingly easy to choose the ten.
-I think what helped is my deciding, a few years ago, to no longer be influenced by too much external factors in my preference, like whether my list is political correct, or align with public media and the other unholy pressures.
+I think what helped is my deciding to no longer be influenced by too much external factors in my preference, like whether my list is political correct, or align with public media, and the rest of other unholy pressures.
 This list is purely subjective, books that have appealed most to me in my current reading state and level.

 As usual I name them in descending order:

 07. I am enjoying the deliberate promotion of Cape Culture by publishers like Kwela.
 Ougat by Shana Fife is not called the Pulp Fiction of the Cape Town for nothing.
 Its a visceral introduction into the culture of that city's Northern suburbs with all its accompanying underbelly violence.
 It has a distinctive, unique and frank voice that is familiar to those who knows Cape Town.
-More dear to me is its ability to reveal the personal beyond the sensational.
+More dear to me is its ability to reveal the personality of the protagonist without overindulging on the sensational.
 This gives more scope and appeal.
-Is character strength is in the ability to deal with toxic situations without losing her mind.
+The main character's strength is the ability to deal with toxic situations without losing her mind.

-06. Harsh Times by Mario Vargas Llosa is a political novel about the fate of nation (Guatemala); its clash with soft imperial corruption of the USA through the CIA.
+06. Harsh Times by Mario Vargas Llosa is a political novel about the fate of nation (Guatemala) and the clashes it had with the soft corruption of the imperial USA through the CIA.
 It is skillful in depicting ideologies without being didactic.
 Within it is suffused the clash of individual lives with history, the resonance of romance and ordinary drama of living in one of the most historic countries of Latin America.
-As someone who does not know much about the history of Guatemala I like that Vargas Llosa apparently stays true to the historical facts even as he vividly creates the inner lives of historical and invented characters, allowing the novel to speculate on detail and motive.
+As someone who does not know much about the history of Guatemala I am told that Vargas Llosa stays true to the historical facts even as he vividly creates the inner lives of fictionalised characters who live within them.
 It is the best historical novel I read last year.

-05. Open Water by Caleb Azumah Nelson is a black take on the Sally Rooney's Normal People, showcasing how it is impossible when you're black to just exist in that sort of navel gazing disconnect.
-Whatever you do or don't do the system will find fault with your existence and make you feel unwelcome in a 'white' country.
+05. Open Water by Caleb Azumah Nelson is a black take on the Sally Rooney's Normal People, showcasing how it is impossible when you're black to just exist in the navel gazing youthful disconnect.
+Whatever you do or don't do, when you're black, the system will cure you of your boredom mostly with tragic consequences of making you feel unwelcome in a 'white' country.

-The book is about two young black heterosexual people, from relatively middle black class families of African and Jamaican origins, living in the heart of London trying to paddle their way through the micro aggressions of modern cosmopolitan city life against black people.
-Amidst all that they must figure out if they want to be a couple after sleeping together and enjoying each other's company as friends with benefits or something.
-There are other usual mindless dithering the millennials seem to carry into their relationships these days here also we're kind of used to their being psychologically probed on Rooney's books including the recent Beatiful World Where Are You.
+The book is about two young black heterosexual people, from relatively middle black class families of African and Jamaican origins, living in the heart of London.
+Like all kids their age they're learning to deal with the rage of their hormones.
+But because they're black they must at the same time try to paddle their way through the micro/macro aggressions of modern cosmopolitan city life against them.
+Amidst all that they must figure out if they want to be a couple after kind of having sex while enjoying each other's company as friends with benefits or something.
+There are other usual mindless dithering the millennials seem to carry into their relationships these days.
+The sort of thing we're used to it being psychologically probed on Rooney's books like the recent Beatiful World Where Are You.
 The nascent genre of these books need the energy of the young to fully engaged with it.
-What I like most about Open Water is that you also get some sociological depth, and shown what's happening around beyond just the character's navel gazing.
+But what I like more about Open Water is that you also get some sociological depth.
+It shows you what's happening around beyond just the character's navel gazing.

 04. Joan Didion died while I was busy with this book of seminal essays from decades of her past writings.
 Iconic, pathfinding and suprisingly down to earth though immensly connected to the who and whos of Carlifonia of her era.
 I shall make a stand alone review of this book when I finish it.

 03. Honorėe Fanonne Jeffers is a poetess after my own heart.
 By that I mean she's a keeper of language, culture, customs, history and all that develops the consciouness of her people from memory.
-The Love Songs of W.E.Debois, of depending on the kind ess of strangers, is a novel of protean quality that sweeps back and forth across decades to give an honest and kaleidoscopic view of what it means for 'a family' to have lived in American from the early years to the present.
+The Love Songs of W.E.Debois, of depending on the kind ess of strangers, is a novel of protean quality that sweeps back and forth across decades to give an honest kaleidoscopic view of what it means for 'a family' to have lived in American from the early years to the present.
 The narrative shifts nimbly to reflect the tenor of all the eras — from the shared legends of tribal people, their fabulous myths and traditions to the candid realism of the modern era.
-Rarely have I encountered the integration of the native Indian and black American pain that is at the foundations of the USA nation in such melancholic depiction as in this book.
-If you need to learn in poetic, clear and deeply affecting way about the history of black people in the USA this is the book to read, never mind that it is over eight hundred pages, your enlightened consciousness will thank you in the end.
+Rarely have I encountered the integration of the native Indian and black American pain at the foundations of the USA nation in such melancholic depiction as in this book.
+If you need to learn in a poetic, clear and deeply affecting way about the history of black people in the USA through different generations and eras this is the book to read.
+Never mind that it is over eight hundred pages, your enlightened consciousness will thank you in the end.

 Albert “Poppy” Gondiwindi is the member of the indigenous Wiradjuri tribe who needs to fulfil a task of preserving its language before he dies.
 He has spent his adult life in Prosperous House and the town of Massacre Plains, a small enclave on the banks of the Murrumby River.
 Before he takes his last breath he is determined to pass on the language of his people, the traditions of his ancestors, and everything that was ever remembered by those who came before him.
 The land, which he is familiar to him as his fingerprints, aids him in a clandestine way by giving him some of these words through the wind--reverberations of Homer's winged words.

-August's overwhelming grief is compounded by the pain, anger, and sadness of memory—of growing up in poverty before her mother’s incarceration, of the racism she and her people endured, of the mysterious disappearance of her sister when they were children; an event that has haunted her and changed her life.
+August's overwhelming grief is compounded by the pain, anger, and sadness of memory—of growing up in poverty before her mother’s incarceration; of the racism she and her people endured, of the mysterious disappearance of her sister when they were children; an event that has haunted her and changed her life.
 Her homecoming is bittersweet as she confronts the love of her kin and news that Prosperous is to be repossessed by a mining company.
-Determined to make amends and honor Poppy and her family, she vows to save their land—a quest guided by the voice of her grandfather that leads into the past, the stories of her people, the secrets of the river.
+Determined to make amends and honor Poppy and her family, she vows to save their land—a quest guided by his voice that leads into the past to the stories of her people, the secrets of rivers and land.
 The Yield is a celebration of language and an exploration of what makes a place home.

-The book caught me also at the right time after the publication of my own, The Wanderers where I had attempted a similar thing.
-Also at a time when the rural communities of Xolobeni, Pondoland in the Wild Coast of the Eastern Cape are fighting fires to maintain the sustainability of their natural enviroment from different capitalist greed.
+The book caught me also at the right time, when the rural communities of Xolobeni, Pondoland in the Wild Coast of the Eastern Cape, were engaged in a legal fight to maintain the sustainability of their natural enviroment from different capitalist greed.
 First was an Australian minning company trying to establish an iron ore on their pristine land, which they've fought succesfully within the courts of law.
 Then recently they were besieged by Shell Oil company trying to do oceanic seasmic test for oil exploration.
-They also won the case when it was taken to the court of law.
+They won both cases when taken to the court of law.
 What is becoming clear is that the South African executive government is no longer a trustworthy steward of the country's natural resources, choosing to side with the greed of ravenous capitalist wolves in the name of economic development each time the fat is thrown on the fire.
 Thank God for the strong hand of the third arm of our governance, the judiciary, which has become the last beckon of hope against our corruptible state.